fxkuehl/keyboard/layout.md

 > d = sqrt((A<sub>1</sub> - B<sub>1</sub>)<sup>2</sup> + ...+ (A<sub>n</sub> - B<sub>n</sub>)<sup>2</sup>)

 This distance measure has the property that the element with the biggest deviation will have the biggest effect on the overall distance value.
-However, a deviation from O.1 to 1 and a deviation from 10.1 to 11 will be measured equally far.
+However, a deviation from 0.1 to 1 and a deviation from 10.1 to 11 will be measured equally far.
 For key usage frequencies this is not a good measure because in the first case, a key is over-used or under-used by a factor 10.
 In the second case it is over-used or under-used by about 1.089.
 A measure that would express that "factor of deviation", which scales with the magnitude of the values would be better.
 I am proposing the following distance metric:

 > d = sqrt((log A<sub>1</sub>/B<sub>1</sub>)<sup>2</sup> + ...+ (log A<sub>n</sub>/B<sub>n</sub>)<sup>2</sup>)

+The logarithm measures the magnitude of the ration of A and B. Furthermore *log A/B = -log B/A*, i.e. the magnitude of both ratios is the same, only the sign differs.
+If either A or B are 0, this metric goes to infinity.
 As long as neither A nor B are 0, this metric provides a useful distance measure between key weights and a heatmap.

 Similarly to individual keys, the finger weights can be evaluated.
 The weight of the finger is calculated by adding all the weights of the individual keys operated by that finger.
 The actual usage of the finger is calculated by adding the character frequencies of all characters typed by the finger.